matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-15-day_053_powerview.md

 ### 3. **What is PowerView?**

-PowerView is an enumeration PowerShell script which allows a user to discover and identify various aspects of an Active Directory.
+PowerView is an enumeration PowerShell script that allows a user to discover and identify various aspects of an Active Directory.

 ---